muller-nicolas/muller-nicolas.github.io/index.md

 # Feel free to add content and custom Front Matter to this file.
 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

+# To include posts, make it layout: home
 layout: archive
 title: "About me"
 author_profile: true